grid5000/g5k-api/README.md

         $ firefox http://127.0.0.1:8000/ui

 That's it.
-If you're not too familiar with `rails` 4, have a look at
+If you're not too familiar with `rails`, have a look at
 <http://guides.rubyonrails.org/>.

-You can also list the available rake tasks and capistrano tasks to see what's already automated for you:
+You can also list the available rake tasks to see what's already automated for you:

     $ bundle exec rake -T
-    $ cap -T

 ## Testing